gu-lseg/intro-to-programming/source/numbers.rst

     >>> 5 - 6
     -1

-The behaviour is to compute and return the result as a new object with the same type.
+The behaviour is to compute and return the result as a new number object with the same type.
+In the above example `5 + 4` equals the 9 which is of type `int`.

 Comparison operators
 --------------------